Joel-Adams/linklight_azure/provisioner/README.md

 azure_client_id:
 azure_client_secret:
 azure_tenant_id:
-azure_object_id:                       # can be found on Azure command line "az ad sp show --id <azure_client_id>"
 #OPTIONAL VARIABLES
-admin_password: ansible                # password for Ansible control node, defaults to ansible
+admin_password: RedHat123!             # password for Ansible control node, defaults to ansible
 networking: true                       # Set this if you want the workshop in networking mode
 create_login_page: true                # creates Azure website for azure_name_prefix.workshop_dns_zone
 workshop_dns_zone: rhdemo.io           # Sets the DNS zone to use for the website